 Do not begin medical practice or postgraduate training in Ontario until you have received confirmation from the CPSO that you are registered.
 It is an offence under the Regulated Health Professions Act for a person to practice medicine in Ontario, postgraduate training included, until such time as an appropriate certificate of registration has been renewed or issued.

 Research fellows are not required to be registered with the CPSO as there is no direct patient contact under this training designation.

 You must present your original work permit to the PGME Office at 500 University Avenue, 6th floor, upon your arrival in Canada and after each renewal.

-As a mandatory component of registration, you must purchase healthcare coverage under the University Health Insurance Plan (UHIP) at the PGME office for yourself and accompanying family members within 10 days of arrival in Canada, or twenty (20) days before your designated training start date.
+As a mandatory component of registration, you must purchase healthcare coverage under the University Health Insurance Plan (UHIP) at the PGME office for yourself and accompanying family members upon your arrival in Canada, or twenty (20) days before your designated training start date.
 UHIP costs and information can be viewed on the University Health Insurance Plan website (http://uhip.ca/).

 The POWER system opens for the upcoming academic session in mid-May.